 |Photos and Slide Shows||Quotes||Meeting Clock||My Robotics Blog|

 Greetings from Vienna, Virginia.
-Gena and I have been living here for about 26 years now, and I've been in the Washington area for 30 (hard to believe!).
+Gena and I have been living here for about 26 years now, and I've been in the Washington area for over 30 years (hard to believe!).
 I work for Noblis, a non-profit science, technology, and strategy organization.
 My focus is "Intelligent Transportation Systems" - the application of sensor, communications, and information processing technologies to improve surface transportation.

 everything that’s already in the world when you’re born is just normal;